Dollar Trumped By Subpoena

 This morning's Canadian CPI data (08:30 am EDT) will be crucial since BoC governor Poloz defended the central bank's upbeat inflation projections in his last speech.
 The market is pricing in odds of +40% that the BoC hikes in January.

-1. Stocks mixed results
+1. Stocks' mixed results

 In Japan, the Nikkei share average rose to a one-week high overnight, helped by gains in most sectors.
 The Nikkei ended +0.2%, its highest closing since Nov.
 10. However, it fell -1.3% for the week, snapping a nine-week winning streak.
 The broader Topix gained +0.1%.

-Down-under, Aussie shares rose modestly, trimming the week's slide as the country's big banks provided support.
+Down Under, Aussie shares rose modestly, trimming the week's slide as the country's big banks provided support.
 The S&P/ASX 200 rose +0.2%, resulting in a -1.2% weekly drop for the index.

 In Hong Kong, stocks followed regional indices higher, with sentiment aided by strong Wall Street earnings and a step forward on US tax reform.
 The Hang Seng index rose +0.6%, while the China Enterprises Index gained +0.7%.
 For the week, the Hang Seng gained +0.7%, while HSCE lost -1.2%.

-In China, stocks have their worst week in three-months amid worries on the domestic economy.
+In China, stocks have their worst week in three months amid worries on the domestic economy.
 The blue-chip CSI300 index rose +0.4% for the day, while the Shanghai Composite Index closed down -0.5%.
 For the week, the CSI300 was up +0.2% and the SSEC lost -1.5%.

 In Europe, stocks have opened largely flat and moved lower as the session progresses.
 There is attention on the Italian banking sector again as banks are having difficulty raising capital.
 Elsewhere, energy stocks are supported by crude oil prices.